scrapinghub/frontera/docs/source/topics/quick-start-distributed.rst

 ============================

 Here is a guide how to quickly setup Frontera for single-machine, multiple process, local hacking.
 We're going to deploy the simpliest possible setup with SQLite and ZeroMQ.
-Please proceed to :doc:`production-broad-crawling` article for a production setup details for broad crawlers.
+Please proceed to :doc:`cluster-setup` article for a production setup details for broad crawlers.

 .. _basic_requirements: